Reliever: Relieving the Burden of Costly Model Fits for Changepoint Detection: Methodology

-Proposition \ref{prop:relief_interval} demonstrates that, by selecting appropriate wriggle and growth parameters along with the minimal search distance, the number of relief intervals approaches linearity in the sample size $n$ while achieving a nearly perfect coverage rate.
-In practical applications, we can set a coverage parameter $r\in(0, 1)$ and let $1+w=b=r^{-1/2}$.
-The $r$ acts as a tuning parameter that balances computational complexity and estimation accuracy.
-Table \ref{tab:num_interval} displays the number of search intervals obtained from a complete search over all intervals with a minimum length of $\delta_m=30$ for $n=1200$, as well as the number of relief intervals corresponding to different coverage parameters $r$.
-In practice, we recommend selecting $r\in[0.8,0.9]$, as it significantly reduces computational time while producing satisfactory performances compared to the original implementation.
+Proposition \ref{prop:relief_interval} demonstrates that, by selecting appropriate wriggle and growth parameters, alongside a minimal-spacing parameter, the number of relief intervals approaches linearity with the sample size $n$ while achieving a nearly perfect coverage ratio.
+To facilitate practical applications, setting a single coverage ratio parameter $r\in(0, 1)$ is sufficient, with $1+w=b=r^{-\frac{1}{2}}$. {Figure \ref{fig:itv_25} illustrates the construction of relief intervals with $n = 200$, $\delta_{\mathsf{m}}=50$, $w = 0.25$, and $b = 1.25$ (corresponding to $r = 0.64$).} The parameter $r$ balances computational complexity and estimation accuracy; see Remark \ref{rmk:tradeoff}.
+Table \ref{tab:num_interval} reports, for $n=1200$ and $\delta_{\mathsf{m}}=30$, the number of search intervals examined by the original SN implementation ($r=1$; that is, $|\I_\A|$ for SN), as well as the corresponding number of relief intervals obtained for various coverage ratios of $r$.

-\begin{remark} The deterministic nature of our relief intervals is inspired by the concept of seeded intervals introduced by \cite{kovacs_seeded_2022}.
-They proposed replacing random intervals in the WBS algorithm and its variants with deterministic intervals.
-Their approach focused on constructing shorter intervals that contain a single changepoint, thereby reducing the occurrence of longer intervals that may contain multiple changepoints.
-In contrast, our approach is applicable to a wide range of grid search algorithms beyond WBS.
-We construct deterministic intervals to replace all search intervals that enter the search path, ensuring that each search interval approximately covers a relief interval. \end{remark}